Help Celebrate the 150th Birthday of This Pioneering Composer

 Who’s Amy Beach, you ask?
 Sadly, too many people ask that question, despite her being one of America’s foremost woman composers.
 As today is the 150th anniversary of her birth, I wanted to introduce you to her.

 I do have to admit that, while I knew of Amy Beach, I had not heard much of her music.
 This post gives me a chance to really sit down and listen to some of her work.
-I won’t get through her entire catalog right away; she was quite prolific and composed over 300 published pieces!
+I won’t get through her entire catalog right away, though; she was quite prolific and composed over 300 published pieces!

 A Musical Prodigy